dougEfresh/fireblocks-sdk-rs/docs/ComplianceApi.md

 ## validate_travel_rule_transaction

-> models::TravelRuleValidateTransactionResponse validate_travel_rule_transaction(travel_rule_validate_transaction_request, idempotency_key)
+> models::TravelRuleValidateTransactionResponse validate_travel_rule_transaction(travel_rule_validate_transaction_request, notation, idempotency_key)
 Validate Travel Rule Transaction

 Validate Travel Rule transactions.
-Checks what beneficiary VASP details are required by your jurisdiction and the beneficiary's jurisdiction. **Note:** The reference content in this section documents the Travel Rule beta endpoint.
-The beta endpoint includes APIs that are currently in preview and aren't yet generally available.
-To enroll in the beta and enable this endpoint, contact your Fireblocks Customer Success Manager or send an email to [CSM@fireblocks.com](mailto:CSM@fireblocks.com).
+Checks what beneficiary VASP details are required by your jurisdiction and the beneficiary's jurisdiction. **Deprecation Notice** This endpoint will be deprecated soon in favor of the [validate full](https://developers.fireblocks.com/reference/validatefulltravelruletransaction) endpoint.
+Please update your integrations to use the  [validate full](https://developers.fireblocks.com/reference/validatefulltravelruletransaction) endpoint to ensure compatibility with future releases.
+Checks what beneficiary VASP details are required by your jurisdiction and the beneficiary's jurisdiction.
 Learn more about Fireblocks Travel Rule management in the following [guide](https://developers.fireblocks.com/docs/define-travel-rule-policies).  </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor, Viewer.

 ### Parameters